-The main differences in the FR59xx general-purpose I/O (GPIO) pins are:
+The main differences in the FR69xx general-purpose I/O (GPIO) pins are:

-- All GPIOs have internal configurable pull-up and pull-down resistors. - P3 and P4 ports are also interruptible in the FR59xx devices (only P1 and P2 in the F2xx devices) - JTAG functionality in the FR59xx devices is multiplexed with GPIO pins on Port J - Peripheral function select in the FR59xx devices uses two registers: Port x Function Selection Register 0 (PxSEL0) and Port x Function Selection Register 1 (PxSEL1).
+- All GPIOs have internal configurable pullup and pulldown resistors. - P3 and P4 ports are also interruptible in the FR69xx devices (only P1 and P2 in the F4xx devices) - JTAG functionality in the FR69xx devices is multiplexed with GPIO pins on Port J - Peripheral function selection in the FR69xx devices uses two registers: Port x Function Selection Register 0 (PxSEL0) and Port x Function Selection Register 1 (PxSEL1).
 These two registers can be set or cleared simultaneously using the Port x Complement Selection Register (PxSELC) to avoid intermediate configurations.

-NOTE: GPIOs will not function after reset until this change has been made to firmware. ------- -- --
+NOTE: GPIOs do not function after reset until the following change has been made to firmware.